 2. Alibaba, 2014, e-commerce, New York Stock Exchange

 Timing was crucial for Alibaba: The IPO was delayed several times in unfavorable conditions and was finally considered "underpriced" by many analysts on the big day.
 The share price jumped 36%, but it took the New York Stock Exchange over two hours to give the first price because of the sheer volume of trades.
-Not ideal for a first day, as a high rise might have menat a deep fall was about to follow, but it worked out in the end.
+Not ideal for a first day, as a high rise is often followed by a steep fall.

 But why would a Chinese company list in the US?
 That's the real controversy around the world's largest IPO to date.
 In the end, it comes down to power and control.
 The company's unique ownership structure allowed company founder andspiritual leader Jack Ma and some others at the top to nominate more than half of the company board.
 They were ready to give up the majority of shares, but wanted to keep the power structure intact.